IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    resource reservation-based network slices.
 In this approach, resources for network slices are reserved and represented using a customer intent topology.
-   This topology can then be mapped to a network resource partition (NRP) and realized based on the scenarios outlined in
+   This topology can then be mapped to a network resource partition (NRP) and realized based on the scenarios outlined in {{!RFC9543}}.
-   {{?I-D.ietf-teas-ietf-network-slices}}.

    Network slices can be abstracted in various ways, depending on the specific requirements of the network slice customer.
 For instance, a customer might request a network slice with direct connectivity between pairs of Service Demarcation Points (SDPs).
 Within this network slice, each connectivity construct could be further supported by an end-to-end tunnel that follows a specific path defined in a customer intent topology, which the customer provides.
 The resources associated with each link are immediately commissioned during the network slice configuration process.